 T-shirt printing is one of the most thriving businesses across the globe today.
-However, not everyone who starts this business is guaranteed success because many of them have shut down due to poor decision-making.
-One of the most crucial mistakes people make is choosing screen printing vs. direct to garment (DTG) method.
+However, not everyone who starts this business is guaranteed success because many have shut down due to poor decision-making.
+One of the most crucial mistakes people make is choosing the Direct To Garment Printing Vs. Screen Printing (DTG) method.
 Several factors should be kept in mind first before you start t-shirt printing design.

-DTG and screen printing share the most common features but they also have notable differences that you need to consider before choosing your business type.
-For instance, DTG is good at printing bulk t-shirts; therefore, when choosing which method to go for, you should ensure that you choose the method that will suit the number of orders.
+DTG and screen printing share the most common features, but they also have notable differences that you need to consider before choosing your business type.
+For instance, DTG is good at printing bulk t-shirts; therefore, when choosing which method to go for, you should ensure that you choose the method to suit the number of orders.
 Several factors also count, read on; they are all explained here.

 Direct to Garment printing is a new technology when compared to other garment printing alternatives.
 This technology began in 2005, but it has become a popular method recently replacing several traditional productions like embroidery, dye sublimation, transfer printing, and Cad cut vinyl.

-As the name suggests, direct to garment printing uses printing directly to a piece of fabric using ink.
+As the name suggests, direct to garment printing uses printing directly to fabric use ink.
 The ink goes into the fiber of the material.
 Therefore, you cannot feel the design on the t-shirt, and neither can you feel the ink.